tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Footer Sections Move/README.md

   rest of the steps.

 * Add code from file **[store page detail footer sections move.css][6]** to Website > Pages > Website Tools > Custom CSS.

-Read the code for any instructions within.
+* Read the code for any instructions within.

 * Add code from file **[store page detail footer sections move.html][7]** to Store Settings > Advanced > Page Header Code Injection for the store page.
-  Please see [per-page code injection][8].
+  Refer to [Per-page code injection][8] for details.

 * Add sections to the footer.